Cycling to Raise Money: Training & Fundraising Tips

 Hashtags are a simple but powerful tool for expanding your reach on social media.
 They connect your posts to broader conversations and help new supporters discover your fundraising journey.
 Use a mix of general and specific hashtags.
 For example, you could use #AutismAwareness and #CharityRide alongside our official tags like #BiketotheBeach and #WhyWeBike.
 You can even create a unique hashtag for your own campaign, like #JennRidesForAutism.
 Encouraging your friends and donors to use your hashtag when they share your posts helps build excitement and makes it easy to track all the amazing support you’re receiving from your community.

-Inspire Others by Sharing Your Story
+Inspire Donations by Sharing Your Personal Story

 Your personal story is your most powerful fundraising tool.
 People are inspired by people, and sharing your motivation creates a connection that goes beyond a simple donation request.
 It invites others to be part of your journey and gives them a meaningful reason to support you.
 When you share your “why,” you’re not just asking for money; you’re building a community around a shared purpose.